cr3you/creys-defli-tools/README.md

 ### 1.3 Undo the changes

-If you want to undo my changes for any reason all you need to do is to run these commands:
+If you want to undo my changes all you need to do is to run these commands:
 ```
 sudo systemctl stop readsb.service
 sudo systemctl enable readsb.service